korhanertancakmak/JAVA/src/Udemy/JavaProgrammingTimBuchalka/NewVersion/Section_16_InputOutputFiles/README.md

 I've also copied over my `students.json` file, from the previous challenge section, and I've put that in this project's package folder.
-It contains information about 1000 students, and their course engagement records, mocked up with random data, and formatted using json.
+It contains information about 1000 students and their course engagement records, mocked up with random data, and formatted using json.
 The **Files** class has a wealth of helpful methods.
-I haven't yet covered, and I'll be using this file, to demonstrate some of these methods.
+I haven't yet covered, and I'll be using this file to demonstrate some of these methods.
 I'll _rename_, _move_, **copy** and _delete_ files,
 using methods on this class.